lucidprojects/hpc/README.md

 # NYU HPC
+UPDATED to NYU's new GREENE HPC.  forked from the awesome guide Cvalenzuela put together.cvalenzuela/hpc

-A quick reference to access NYU's High Performance Computing Prince Cluster.
+A quick reference to access NYU's High Performance Computing Greene Cluster.

-The official wiki is [here](https://wikis.nyu.edu/display/NYUHPC/Clusters+-+Prince), this is an unofficial document created as a quick-start guide for first-time users with a focus in Python.
+The official wiki is [here](https://sites.google.com/a/nyu.edu/nyu-hpc/documentation/greene), this is an unofficial document created as a quick-start guide for first-time users with a focus in Python.

 ## Get an account

 You need to be affiliated to NYU and have a sponsor.

-To get an account approved, follow [this steps.](https://wikis.nyu.edu/display/NYUHPC/Requesting+an+HPC+account+with+IIQ)
+To get an account approved, ask a professor for sponsorship and complete this [form.](https://docs.google.com/forms/d/e/1FAIpQLSejXQemyQij389ipNdhFCQ-PD8AjSa_B6mhdQudB6DCdPejbw/viewform) It requires their name and/or NetID

 ## Log in